dblythy/parse-dashboard/README.md

 ]
 ```

+The current `columnPreferences` can be exported by visiting the `App Settings` page from within the Dashboard.

 ### Custom order in the filter popup

 If you have classes with a lot of columns and you filter them often with the same columns you can sort those to the top by extending the `columnPreference` setting with the `filterSortToTop` option: